omaraflak/wave_function_collapse/README.md

 The input images must be named `{id}_{constraints}.png` where:
 * `id` is a unique string identifier accross the images
 * `constraints` is the concatenation of `up`, `right`, `bottom`, and `left` constraints
-    * Each of these constraints is string of the size you desire, as long as all 4 constraints have the same size.
+    * Each of these constraints is a string of some arbitrary size, as long as all 4 constraints have the same size.
 Therefore, `len(constraints) % 4 == 0`.
-    * These constraints will act as sockets to decide which tile can be plugged on each side of some tile
+    * These constraints will act as sockets to decide which tiles can be plugged to other tiles

 # Sample Output